 16 Effective home remedies for acid reflux and heartburn are:

 Apple cider vinegar

-Add 1-2 teaspoon of raw organic apple cider vinegar in a glass of water and drink.
+Add 1-2 teaspoon of raw organic ACV in a glass of water and drink.
 Apple cider vinegar is one of the most effective home remedies for acid reflux.
 It helps balance stomach pH by neutralizing stomach acid.

 Consuming half teaspoon of baking soda mixed in one glass of water for fast relief.
 Sodium bicarbonate acts as an antacid and quickly neutralizes stomach acid and relieves acid reflux symptoms.
 It fizzes and helps people to burp.
 Some people claim that burping makes feel better.

 Drink a glass of cold milk.
 This will push the acid back down into the stomach.
 It will also neutralize it at the same time.